Ransomware-Centric Collection and Threat Profiling

 How Do We Use Threat Profiles?

-You can create threat profiles to suit your organization’s specific needs.
+You can create threat detection profiles to suit your organization’s specific needs.
 For example, a private sector company will have different needs than a government agency.
 However, the primary reason to develop and use a profile is to quickly bring analysts, defenders, and decision-makers up to speed on an adversary.
 The profile should be a roadmap of the attacker’s preferred resources, methods, tactics, and behaviors.
 It will also help keep defenders familiar with advanced attackers relevant to their vertical or industry and assist ransom negotiators, law enforcement, and intelligence agencies in understanding the person on the other side of the screen whom they are dealing with.

 Data Collection for Threat Profiles

 Since we are revising the information included in a profile, we also must expand the data sources in which we collect information.
-Figure 1 displays my ransomware collection model depicting the type of information necessary to gather in preparation for creating a threat profile.
+Figure 1 displays my ransomware collection model depicting the type of information necessary to gather in preparation for creating a threat intelligence platform profile.

 The attack data category should include any information collected around the time of known attacks from the adversary of interest.
 You should collect data such as hacktools/malware, exploits, infrastructure, phishing email info, targeting, etc., and use that information as the base for your profile.
 A single event will make it difficult to identify patterns and preferred tactics used by the adversary.
 When possible, it is always better to use data across several attacks as opposed to a single event.
 If you find yourself with an insufficient volume of data to make an assessment, expand your window of time from six months to one year, but remember, you want the information to be as current and relevant as possible.
 I would not recommend using data older than one year for a profile.